Genusbiz/docs/developers/installation-and-configuration/install-genus-apps-for-web.md

 ## Domain name and HTTPS

 ## Reverse Proxy configuration
-Install the following modules for IIS, if they are not already installed: http://www.iis.net/downloads/microsoft/application-request-routing
+Install the following module for IIS, if it is not already installed: http://www.iis.net/downloads/microsoft/application-request-routing

 After installed, do the follwing: